 England’s charm comes in many forms, from fascinating historical sights to quaint village squares and outdoor activities set among breathtaking scenery.
 Here are some ideas on what you can do on a trip to England:

 Our list focuses on some of the best experiences in England and you can find more ideas with our top things to do in England.

 When we think of English food, a few classics come to mind, and while these deserve a mention, there are many other wonderful dishes to whet the appetite.

 A traditional English tea is a delight to take part in and consists of an array of baked treats and sandwiches, accompanied by a choice of teas.

 Low tea is enjoyed in a more chilled atmosphere, where a casual gathering sets the mood, while high tea is the more popular version of this favorite English pastime.
 It comprises tables set with delights ranging from cakes to finger sandwiches, quiches, and fruit.

 Visit some of London’s premier shopping stores, such as Harrods and Fortnum & Mason, for the ultimate high tea experience, taking your time to enjoy not just the goodies in front of you, but the surrounding ambiance too.

 England has connections to the broader United Kingdom and greater Europe.
-Easy flights across Europe make it a natural hub for starting a larger continental vacation and there are the Chunnel services that connect London to Paris and Amsterdam.
+Easy flights across the latter make it a natural hub for starting a larger continental vacation and there are Chunnel services that connect London to Paris and Amsterdam.